You are on our United Kingdom site

 Key Developments

-Reforms are also underway or anticipated in addition to the Employment Rights Bill, as part of the Government’s plan:
+Reforms are also underway or anticipated in addition to the ERA 2025, as part of the Government’s phased plan:

-• Changes in respect of pay and tax were also announced in the Autumn Budget on 30 October 2024.
+• Changes in respect of pay and tax were also announced in the Autumn Budgets 2024 and 2025 (see here).

 • Longer-term reforms (such as to worker and employment status) are also promised but the Government recognises that these will take longer to undertake and implement.